 Unlike the Obama administration, France’s leadership may not have the luxury of ignoring the report.
 The IMF warned Monday that “the ability of the French economy to rebound is… undermined by a competitiveness problem.”
 The international agency said that while financial risks are abating, France’s “competitiveness gap” was the country’s main challenge for growth and job creation.
 The IMF pinpointed issues that need to be addressed, including “stronger containment and rationalization of public spending…to create room for a reduction of the tax burden over the medium term,” labor market reforms and lower taxes on financial income.

 The IMF is not looking at France in isolation.
 Au contraire.
 They point out that the country’s prospects are at risk in part because their major trading partners – Italy and Spain – have followed Germany in making “deep reforms.”

 Those countries also compete with the U.S. We, too, have to boost our competitiveness, and deal with our fiscal problems.
 The IMF has also issued warnings to the U.S. – including one last month.
 In releasing its World Economic Outlook, IMF Chief Economist Olivier Blanchard flagged the impending “fiscal cliff” in the U.S. as a major problem, saying “Worries about the ability of European policymakers to control the euro crisis and worries about the failure to date of U.S. policymakers to agree on a fiscal plan surely play an important role” in retarding growth.

 The challenge is clear.
 President Obama will have to make some hard choices – reining in future spending and boosting our private sector.
 That is the only way our growth will provide revenues necessary to pay down debt and to fund our necessary programs.
 It will not be easy – especially with every other country leaping ahead of us to boost competitiveness.
-Now that Obama has won a second term, Americans can only pray that in this next four years he finally sees the light.
+Let’s hope the President reboots his presidency over the next four years in favor of strengthening American business.